pr-curtis/pr-curtis.github.io/events/AAS2020/AASsubmit.md

 <li>Responses are <b>limited to 1000-words</b>.</li>
 <li>Writers are expected to <b>be collegial, professional, and relevant</b> in their responses.
 No direct attacks on a person or institution or any other form of discrimination will be tolerated.</li>
 <li>Writers may <b>submit no more than 1 response</b> to topics <b>per posting period</b>.</li>
 <li>Email addresses will be collected on the submission form (but <b>NOT</b> posted or circulated in any way).
 This is to ensure adherence to the above rules, and to allow contact in case of any violation or need for future contact.
-Your identity, unless provided by you on the Google form, is considered confidential and is not shared with roundtable discussants or participants.</li>
+Your identity, unless otherwise provided by you on the Google form, is considered confidential and is not shared with roundtable discussants or participants.</li>
 <li><b>We reserve the right to not post any entry deemed to be in violation of the above rules.</b></li></ul></span>
 </div>
 <p></p>
 Responses will be collected via Google Form.
 If writers prefer to submit anonymously, they may add their credentials descriptively as desired (e.g. “Adjunct/Sessional at R1 institution, Canada”).
 After the deadline has passed for each posting period, responses will be compiled and uploaded on a separate page.
 <p></p>
 <center>
-<a href="https://forms.gle/1j2pRnFNdb6Hnjse8" target="_blank" class="btn btn-primary btn-lg outline2" role="button">Submit a Response</a>
+<a href="https://forms.gle/aieGs8CbxYPUqCcC7" target="_blank" class="btn btn-primary btn-lg outline2" role="button">Submit a Response</a>
 <p></p>
 <p></p>
 Any comments or questions can be directed to me via <a href="mailto:prcurtis@umich.edu">email</a>.